syncosaurus/syncosaurus.github.io/docs/getting-started/start-a-new-project.md

 ## Spin up a local development environment

 A local development environment makes it significantly easier to rapidly iterate, test, and debug your application in a consistent, controlled setting.
 Syncosaurus comes built-in with both a local Syncosaurus server.
-If you are building a Syncosaurus project from scratch using `syncosaurus init`, Syncosaurus includes a local Vite UI server as well!
+If you are building a Syncosaurus project from scratch using `syncosaurus init`, Syncosaurus includes a local Vite UI server as well.

 To start both the Syncosaurus server and the Vite UI server, run the following command in your terminal: